How to Talk to Doctors Without Being Dismissed

 • they focus on anxiety or psychology without considering physiology

-• demeanor is disrespectful or outright offensive
+• demeanor feels disrespectful or hostile

 • you leave appointments feeling worse every time